 Wear disposable gloves

 Wearing gloves helps to avoid you doing thing like touching your face and accidentally ingesting the eggs, which is how they spread.
-If you don’t choose to wear gloves, then make sure to wash your hands thoroughly and often with hot water and soap.
+If you don’t choose to wear gloves, then wash your hands thoroughly and often with hot water and soap.

 Wear a mask